-Bring Your Own Cloud (BYOC) lets you deploy Pinecone Database in your own AWS account to ensure data sovereignty and compliance, with Pinecone handling provisioning, operations, and maintenance.
+Bring your own cloud (BYOC) lets you deploy Pinecone Database in your own AWS or GCP account to ensure data sovereignty and compliance, with Pinecone handling provisioning, operations, and maintenance.

-BYOC is in early access on AWS.
+BYOC is in public preview on AWS and GCP.
 To learn more about the offering, contact Pinecone.

 Use cases